ibm-cloud-docs/cephaas/connect-from-nvme-of-initiators.md

     {: pre}

-### Verify that the initiator is set up correctly.
+### Verify that the initiator is set up correctly for RHEL
 {: #connection-verification-rhel}

 1. List the NVMe-oF block devices.